Tutoriels Backend

 The source code for this tutorial is of course available on GitHub.

-Just go to the following address
+You just need to go to the following address

 https://github.com/ganatan/angular-react-starter